-CITY OWNED PROPERTIES
+CITY OW NED PROPERTIES

-The graphic above shows the city owned properties of which approximately 185 acres consist of 'Xeric Pine'.
-Therefore assumptions can be drawn, and basic listings are as follows.
+The previous graphic shows the city owned properties of which approximately 185 acres consist of 'Xeric Pine', in other words, dry pine stands.

+Assumptions can be drawn, and basic listings are as follows about dry pine sites.